Ninja Gaiden: Ninja Gaiden Shadow

-Ninja Gaiden (Master System)
+Ninja Gaiden (1992)

 Released in Europe, Australia and Brazil in 1992 for the Master System, this game has similar gameplay mechanics to the NES games, though Ryu bounces off walls instead of clinging to them, like the later 3D games.
 The game features a new storyline, characters and scenarios, not connected to any of the other Ninja Gaiden games.

-Ninja Gaiden (Mega Drive)
+Ninja Gaiden (Mega Drive, cancelled)

 A Mega Drive/Genesis version of Ninja Gaiden was in development by Sega sometime in 1992.
 It was planned to be a belt scroll-style beat-'em-up similar to the arcade version of Ninja Gaiden, instead of following the side-scrolling platform game format from the NES trilogy.
 The plot would have involved Ryu traveling to the United States in order to track down a pair of sibling ninjas named Jin and Rika who have gone rogue by stealing the Secret Scrolls of the Huma (an alternate romanization of the name "Fūma").
 The Mega Drive version is not a port of the arcade game, but some of the stages (such as a casino) and enemy characters (like the hockey mask-wearing punks) are similar, though the play mechanics are very different.

 The game was not released commercially despite being reviewed in magazines, but a beta build was leaked through the internet as a ROM image.
 The beta features seven stages, including cut-scenes and bosses, but has several programming bugs such as odd moving controls, unfinished levels, and cut-scenes which are skipped before finishing.
 Although the opening and stage names are in Japanese, the rest of the cut-scenes were translated into English.
 The techniques available in the beta consist of a standard punch combo, a jump kick, a rolling move, a special somersault kick, and a throw.

 Ninja Gaiden X

-The game was released in Japan on the mobile platforms as a prequel to the first NES title in 2004.
+The game was released in Japan for mobile phones as a prequel to the first NES title in 2004.
 The game is a short single act which retains the elements of the classic Nintendo trilogy.